euanrodger/Wordle-Solver/README.md

 If you want to identify the 'best' opening guess:
 - `python identifyBestOpenerOneStep.py --wordlist wordle --top 10` to find the top 10 opening guesses using the allowed Wordle guesses list
 - `python identifyBestOpenerOneStep.py --wordlist frequency --top 10` to find the top 10 opening guesses using the frequency-weighted word list
+- `python identifyBestOpenerTwoStep.py --wordlist frequency --top 10` to find the top 10 opening guesses using the frequency-weighted word list, accounting for information gain with a second guess (takes hours to run and could be optimized)

 ## WordLists
 Wordle has a list of possible answers, 5-letter words where each word is equally likely to get picked.
 The list of possible answers is a subset of a larger list of allowed guesses.
 The answer list is difficult to scrape, but the list of allowed guesses is easy to get.